bluelabsio/records-mover/records_mover/DRIVERS.md

     natively, maybe just the DBAPI driver) as a transtive dependency in `setup.py`.
 Rerun `./deps.sh` and then `./itest --docker build` to re-install locally.
+  * If database connections aren't working, you may want to insert some debugging into `records_mover/db/connect.py` to figure out what's going on.
 4. If there are things you see below that you know are needed from the above list, but the tests are passing, consider adding an integration test to match.